Overview

 Arctic architecture

-The home areas are drawn as scarce figures disproportionate to the landscape, so that prevailing winds sweep across the roof, and so that snow and meltwater move away from the house.
-Large roof overhangs protect the house from the weather, and a longitudinal stone drain protects the north facade of the main house from incoming water.
-The school is thus sought to be both exposed as a distinct figure in the centre of Qinngorput, and at the same time integrated into the landscape and facing the dramatic climate of the site.
+The home areas are designed as compact units that are adapted to the landscape, allowing wind to sweep across the roof and snow and meltwater to drain away from the building.
+Large eaves protect the building from the weather and a long stone drain along the north façade keeps the main building dry.
+In this way, the school is both a striking figure in the centre of Qinngorput and gently adapted to the landscape and the harsh climate.

 Explore